ChrwagnerTHU/Newsletter_TelegramBot/README.md

-# Newsletter_TelegramBot
+# Daily_Newsletter
-Telegram Bot which creats a daily newsletter
+This repository contains some python scripts to assemble a personalized newsletter.